Online Master of Public Health Degree

 Online MPH Careers

-Health education specialist $62,860 per year6
+Health Education Specialist $62,860 per year6

 “I wanted to understand the impact of social and behavioral health and how the environment, social determinants, policy and scientific data are intertwined in the overall health of our communities.
 I sought a master’s education with a collaborative learning environment, and that’s what led me to Shenandoah.”

-– Anne Cestare ’21, MPH
+–Anne Cestare ’21, MPH

 What You’ll Learn